dJPoida/ha-bom-weather-card/README.md

 6. Search for **Browser Mod** and install it
 7. Restart Home Assistant (or the docker container via `npm run hass:restart`)
 8. Register your browser via http://localhost:8123/browser-mod (Recommended use the browser id `test_browser`)

+## Viewing the BOM Weather Card

+You can test the bom-weather-card on the [Test Dashboard](http://localhost:8123/test-dashboard).

+The build `bom-weather-card.js` will be served by rollup on [http://localhost:4000] and loaded dynamically into Home Assistant.

+There is no HMR (hot media reloading), to preview your changes in realtime you will need to refresh the browser manually.

+The test dashboard is really just a convenience and an example.
+It **can't be changed using the HA editor** because it's defined in YAML, so it is best to copy the contents to another dashboard where it can be configured and tested properly.

 ## Log Verbosity